-The solution is to keep the end-user data in your Zendesk constantly up-to-date.
+The solution is to keep your end-user data constantly up-to-date in Zendesk Support.
 While this may sound simple enough, it used to involve several extra clicks and new windows, just to get everything updated.
-The new version of Zendesk makes this entire process a whole lot easier!
+The new version of Zendesk Support makes this entire process a whole lot easier!

 Ticket to profile and back again: an agent’s tale

 Here we have a new ticket titled “Support Request”.
 The new customer is listed as "bjacobs" because that’s all we know about the requester from the email message data.